Using Brouwer's fixed point theorem: Evasiveness

 Another way to view a (binary) decision tree algorithm is as follows.
 In the beginning, we do not know anything about the set $A$, so we can view the collection of possible sets as the complete boolean algebra of all $2^m$ subsets of~$E$.

-In the first node (at ``level~$0$'') we ask a question of the type ``$e\in A?$''; this induces a subdivision of the boolean algebra into two halves, depending on whether we get answer YES or NO. Each of the halves is an interval of length $m-1$ of the boolean algebra $(2^E,\sse)$.
+In the first node (at ``level~$0$'') we ask a question of the type ``$e\in A?$''; this induces a subdivision of the boolean algebra into two halves, depending on whether we get answer YES or NO. If you think of the boolean algebra as a partially ordered set (indeed, a lattice), then each of the halves is an interval of length $m-1$ of the boolean algebra $(2^E,\sse)$.
+If you prefer to think of it as a rendition of the $m$-dimensional hypercube, then the halves are subcubes of codimension $1$, containing all the vertices of two opposite facets.

 At level~$1$ we ask a new question, depending on the outcome of the first question.
 Thus we \emph{independently} bisect the two halves of level $0$, getting four pieces of the boolean algebra, all of the same size.